Lucus16/lisp-c-thesis/b/thesis.md

 because they interleave two or more S-expressions that are evaluated at different times in different environments.

+Macros were originally invented to allow programmers to write their own abstractions.
+Instead of needing to extend the compiler for every specific kind of abstraction they might want to use, they made it possible to describe these abstractions purely in terms of the syntax of the language, something which they were already used to.
+This solution has the advantage of being easy to implement and learn, but it also has drawbacks.
+Not only do macros have difficulty dealing with the different contexts, but they are also still limited to the concepts of the language which have corresponding syntax.
+Many useful concepts that exist in the compiler do not.
+An example of this is the intermediate representations that most compilers use.
+Some concepts are best expressed in terms of those intermediate representations, rather than in terms of the existing syntax in a language.

 # All Primitives Available

 ```